MicrosoftDocs/azure-docs/articles/synapse-analytics/sql-analytics/development-tables-statistics.md

 One of the first questions to ask when you're troubleshooting a query is, **"Are the statistics up to date?"**

-When the number of rows has changed substantially, or there is a material change in the distribution of values for a column, *then* it's time to update statistics.
+When the number of rows has changed substantially, or there's a material change in the distribution of values for a column, *then* it's time to update statistics.

 > [!NOTE]
 > If there is a material change in the distribution of values for a column, you should update statistics regardless of the last time they were updated.

 ### Implementing statistics management

-You may want to extend your data pipeline to ensure that statistics are updated when data is significantly changed through addition, deletion or change of files.
+You may want to extend your data pipeline to ensure that statistics are updated when data is significantly altered through addition, deletion, or change of files.

 The following guiding principles are provided for updating your statistics:

 - Ensure that the dataset has at least one statistics object updated.
 This updates size (row count and page count) information as part of the statistics update.
 - Focus on columns participating in JOIN, GROUP BY, ORDER BY, and DISTINCT clauses.
-- Update "ascending key" columns such as transaction dates more frequently because these values will not be included in the statistics histogram.
+- Update "ascending key" columns such as transaction dates more frequently because these values won't be included in the statistics histogram.
 - Update static distribution columns less frequently.

 For more information, see [Cardinality Estimation](/sql/relational-databases/performance/cardinality-estimation-sql-server).